-In 2004, the median net worth of white households was \$134,280, compared with \$13,450 for black households, according to an analysis of Federal Reserve data by the Economic Policy Institute.
-By 2009, the median net worth for white households had fallen 24 percent to \$97,860; the median net worth for black households had fallen 83 percent to \$2,170, according to the institute.
+In 2004, the median net worth of White households was \$134,280, compared with \$13,450 for Black households, according to an analysis of Federal Reserve data by the Economic Policy Institute.
+By 2009, the median net worth for White households had fallen 24 percent to \$97,860; the median net worth for Black households had fallen 83 percent to \$2,170, according to the institute.

-Local further highlighted local concerns about the employment of African Americans and Latinos in Wisconsin in their 2010 State of Working Wisconsin Report when they shared that:
+COWS illuminated similar and more recent concerns about the employment of African Americans and Hispanics in Wisconsin in their 2010 State of Working Wisconsin Report when they shared that:

-- Wisconsin has 155,200 fewer jobs than it did at the start of the 2008 recession. - One in four manufacturing jobs have been lost in Wisconsin this decade a decline from 600,000 manufacturing jobs in 2000 to 430,000 now. - Nearly one in four (24 percent) African American workers in Wisconsin is unemployed, far exceeding the national black rate for unemployment and rate of 7 percent for Whites in the state.
-An additional one-third of African Americans are underemployed. - Latino workers are suffering high unemployment and underemployment rates as well (16 and 25 percent respectively), more than twice the rate of Whites in the state. - African Americans and Latinos in Wisconsin earn significantly lower wages that Whites.
+- Wisconsin has 155,200 fewer jobs than it did at the start of the 2008 recession. - One in four manufacturing jobs have been lost in Wisconsin this decade a decline from 600,000 manufacturing jobs in 2000 to 430,000 now. - Nearly one in four (24 percent) African American workers in Wisconsin is unemployed, far exceeding the national Black rate for unemployment and rate of 7 percent for Whites in the state.
+An additional one-third of African Americans are underemployed. - Hispanic workers are suffering high unemployment and underemployment rates as well (16 and 25 percent respectively), more than twice the rate of Whites in the state. - African Americans and Hispanics in Wisconsin earn significantly lower wages than Whites.
 With a median wage of \$13.10 per hour, Wisconsin's Blacks earn \$3.20 per hour less than Whites.
-Latinos earn even less, \$12.25 per hour, which is \$4.05 per hour less than Whites.
+Hispanics earn even less, \$12.25 per hour, which is \$4.05 per hour less than Whites.